agda/agda/doc/user-manual/tools/command-line-options.rst

      files such as core libraries, style files for the backends, etc.

      Since 2.8.0, this is ``share/VERSION/`` under the (:envvar:`AGDA_DIR`).

+.. option:: --emacs-mode={COMMAND}

+     .. versionadded:: 2.8.0

+     Administer the Agda Emacs mode,
+     a task previously managed by the ``agda-mode`` executable.

+     Available commands:

+     - ``setup``:
+       Install the Emacs mode into ``.emacs``.

+     - ``compile``:
+       Compile the Elisp files of the Emacs mode.

+     - ``locate``:
+       Print the path to the Emacs mode.

+     More information in :ref:`Section Emacs <install-agda-mode>`.

+     This option can be given several times to perform several commands.

 General options
 ~~~~~~~~~~~~~~~